Pennsylvania - Montgomery County Beekeepers' Association (MCBA)

 MCBA is also happy to be offering Second Year Beekeeping

 Course this year.
 Please check out our new page that describes this program.
-The first meeting is in March so check it out!
+The second meeting is planned for April 2nd so be sure to check it out!

 MCBA Proudly Presents Dr. Dewey Caron on Strategies to Prevent Colony Loss